yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 #### Public Documentation
 Each committee should have a public page with the following information:

-- Committee name
-- A short description of what the committee does, including its aims and objectives as outlined in the [committee proposal](#committee-proposal)
+- The name of the committee and a short description of what the committee does, including its aims and objectives as outlined in the [committee proposal](#committee-proposal)
 - Contact information for the committee
 - Link to the committee's "Roles and Responsibilities" document
 - Link to the committee's other public materials (if available) - e.g. the committee’s GitHub repository, the relevant section of the